-- 1) The field rugged cable is available in standard lengths of 1, 4, 10, 20, 30, and 100 meters with special lengths available between 30 and 100 meters.
-This cable has a built in temperature sensor and includes a port for the dissolved oxygen sensor. - 2) The ProBOD is a 1 meter probe/cable assembly with built in Polarographic dissolved oxygen and temperature sensors.
+- The field rugged cable is available in standard lengths of 1, 4, 10, 20, 30, and 100 meters with special lengths available between 30 and 100 meters.
+This cable has a built in temperature sensor and includes a port for the dissolved oxygen sensor. - The ProBOD is a 1 meter probe/cable assembly with built in Polarographic dissolved oxygen and temperature sensors.
 It has an AC powered motor for sample stirring and is designed to fit into a 300 ml BOD bottle.

-To connect the cable, align the keys in the cable connector to the slots in the instrument connector.
-Push together firmly and then twist the outer ring until it locks into place (Figure 4).
-This connection is water-proof.
+To connect the cable, align the keys on the cable connector to the slots on the instrument connector.
+Push together firmly and then twist the outer ring until it locks into place (figure 4).
+This connection is waterproof.